Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/README.md

 - **Dashboard Overview**: Get a high-level view of your sales pipeline, including the number of opportunities, qualified leads, and total potential ROI visualized by status and industry.

-- **Geo-Targeted Company Discovery**:
-    - Analyze companies from a pre-populated, geo-targeted list focusing on the NJ, DE, PA, and NYC areas.
-    - Dynamically refresh the discovery list with a single click.
-    - Analyze any company on-the-fly by simply entering their website URL.
+- **On-Demand Company Discovery**: Analyze any company on-the-fly by simply entering their website URL.
+This allows for targeted, real-time lead generation.
-    - Filter and search through the discovery list to find ideal prospects.
-    - Export the discovery list as a CSV file.

 - **AI-Powered Analysis**:
     - Leverages the Google Gemini API with **Google Search grounding** to ensure analysis is based on real-time, verifiable data.